bit101/tinpig/docs/template_guide.md

 3. Author and contact info.
 Nothing is done with this, but it's good to include.

 4. The token list.
 An array of objects.
 Each object has a `name` property which is the name of the token, without the brackets or percent signs.
 The token object can also include a `default` property.
 This will be displayed in parentheses after the token name when you are entering token replacement values.
+This template has a `LICENSE` token with a default of `ISC`.
 You can just hit enter to accept the default, or type your own value.

 5. A list of ignored files or folders.
 This template includes a `template_readme.md` file that contains useful information about the template, but is not needed in the final project.
 Any files listed here will not be copied into the project - and of course, will not be processed for tokens.
 Note that the `tinpig.json` manifest file itself is automatically ignored and will not be copied into the project.
 You don't need to explicitly ignore it.